RMIT-SEPT/majorproject-7-tues-14-30-4/README.md

     1. `npm install` will install the dependencies from the local node_modules folder into package.json.

   - deployment
     - After pushing your changes to git circleCi will run all unit, integration and system tests for the backend and frontend.
-If these tests pass then     circleCi will build and push an image to AWS as specified in the [config.yml](.circleci/config.yml) file.
+If these tests pass then     circleCi will build and push an image to an AWS ECR as specified in the [config.yml](.circleci/config.yml) file.
+    - The front-end image has been deployed using AWS ECS

   - running frontend
     - locally
     * `npm start` will begin the frontend hitting 'http://localhost:3000' locally on your machine.
     - cloud
-    * AWS...?
+    * The front-end is accessible from: http://septelb-507656932.us-east-1.elb.amazonaws.com